Robert Taylor Park

 About the Location

-The park was named after Robert Rochon Taylor, the first African-American to head the Chicago Housing Authority.
-Its history is closely tied to the surrounding area's urban development, having been created in the early 1960s when the Chicago Housing Authority began leasing the community building and surrounding land to the Chicago Park District.
+Named after Robert Rochon Taylor, the first African-American chairman of the Chicago Housing Authority, this park carries significant historical weight.
+It came to life in the early 1960s when the Chicago Housing Authority began leasing the community building and surrounding land to the Chicago Park District, creating what would become a lasting community anchor.

 All Features & Facilities